arionum/lightWalletCLI/README.md

 `asset inflate [amount]`                                                                    | Increases the max supply if the asset is inflatable
 `asset balance`                                                                             | Shows all assets

+To activate the testnet mode, create a file called .testnet in the same folder

 ## Development Fund

 Coin | Address